awareframework/AWARE-Configurator/README.md

-# aware-light-config-Django
+# aware-config-Django

-Use the Django framework to setup the configurator for AWARE-light
+Use the Django framework to setup the configurator for AWARE

 * Technology Stack:
   * back-end: [Django](https://www.djangoproject.com/)